Bilalh/bilalh.github.io/content/posts/git-delete-last-commit.md

 git revert HEAD
 ```

-which creates a **new** commit that getrid of the changes in the last commit but the data is still present in the history of the repository.
+which creates a **new** commit that revert changes in the last commit but the data is still present in the history of the repository.

 Even if you tried to do `git push --force` after you deleted the commit from your copy the data will exist in people locals copies until they pull the latest changes.
-This Also makes merging a lot more diffcuent
+This also makes merging a lot more difficult.